The option to ski Santiago, Chile should not be overlooked if you are planning a South American skiing vacation.

 Santiago, Chile has recently been ranked on New York Times top places to travel.

-Praised for the exploding culinary, music and arts scene, and the access to the top Chile ski resorts, the capital city of over 5 million inhabitants has changed tremendously since our first visit in 1997.
+Praised for the exploding culinary, music and arts scene, and the access to the top Chile ski resorts, the capital city of nearly 7 million inhabitants has changed tremendously since our first visit in 1997.

 Constantly over shadowed by Argentina’s Buenos Aires and Brazil’s Sao Paulo, Santiago is truly worth a visit.

-When we travel through Chile, we like spending 2-3 days wandering Santiago, taking pictures, absorbing the culture and sampling the scores of new cafes, restaurants and nearby vineyards.
+When we travel through Chile, we like spending 2-3 days wandering Santiago’s neighborhoods, taking pictures, absorbing the local culture and sampling the scores of new cafes, restaurants, bars and nearby award winning vineyards.

 Santiago’s Explosive Tourism Boom